Automattic/wp-calypso/client/components/olark-chat/README.md

 Next, add this ID to the config file's `olark_chat_identity` prop.

-You'd then use this component as follows, wrapping in a react error boundary component:
+Here's an example of how to use this component:

 ```js
 import config from '@automattic/calypso-config';